 This part of the process is crucial!
-If you don’t make a sincere effort to evaluate your current branding, your rebrand could be devastating.
+If you don’t make a sincere effort to evaluate your current branding, it could be devastating.

-This research absolutely must include a detailed insight into what types of things are working and still fit the new vision, and also what types of things need to go.
+This research must include detailed insight into what types of things are working and still fit the new vision, and also what types of things need to go.

 Don’t make the mistake of thinking a rebranding has to completely erase the past or make a brand unrecognizable.
 There are going to be elements that are working well and need to be preserved.